MicrosoftDocs/dataexplorer-docs/kusto/query/alias-statement.md

 |*DatabaseName*| `string` | :heavy_check_mark:|The name of the database to give an alias.|

 > [!NOTE]
-> The mapped cluster-uri and the mapped database-name must appear inside double-quotes(") or single-quotes(').
+> The mapped database-uri and the mapped database-name must appear inside double-quotes(") or single-quotes(').

 ## Examples